Philip Herbert, 7th Earl of Pembroke: Criminal record

-From childhood on, especially when drunk, he was subject to fits of violence: he may have inherited his mental illness from his grandfather, the 4th Earl, who had been notorious for his sudden and unprovoked attacks on fellow peers.
+From childhood on, especially when intoxicated, Pembroke was subject to fits of violence: he may have inherited his mental illness from his grandfather, the 4th Earl, who had been notorious for his sudden and unprovoked attacks on fellow peers.
 The 7th Earl was guilty of several assaults which might well have ended in death, and in 1677 he nearly killed a Mr. Vaughan in a duel.

-On 28 January 1678, Charles II, not a man easily shocked, committed him to the Tower of London "for uttering such horrid and blasphemous words, and other actions proved upon oath, as are not fit to be repeated in any Christian assembly".
-One of the specific charges was "abuse of the Sacrament of the celebration of the Lord's Supper".
-Pembroke submitted a petition to the House of Lords for their assistance, denying everything alleged and praying that his fellow peers "will not believe the accusation, or your petitioner capable of so horrid a crime".
-The Lords then petitioned for Pembroke's release, with seven bishops and the Duke of York dissenting, and the king released Pembroke on 30 January.
+On 28 January 1678, Charles II, not a man easily shocked, committed Pembroke to the Tower of London "for uttering such horrid and blasphemous words, and other actions proved upon oath, as are not fit to be repeated in any Christian assembly."
+One of the specific charges was "abuse of the Sacrament of the celebration of the Lord's Supper."
+Pembroke submitted a petition to the House of Lords for their assistance, denying everything alleged and praying that his fellow peers "will not believe the accusation, or your petitioner capable of so horrid a crime."
+The Lords then petitioned for Pembroke's release, with seven bishops and the Duke of York dissenting; the king released Pembroke on 30 January.

-Less than a week later, on 5 February, a man called Philip Rycault complained to the House of Lords that Pembroke had assaulted him in the Strand, and the House ordered Pembroke to give a recognizance of £2000 that he would thereafter keep the peace.
+Less than a week later, on 5 February, a man named Philip Rycault complained to the House of Lords that Pembroke had assaulted him in the Strand, and the House ordered Pembroke to give a recognizance of £2,000 that he would thereafter keep the peace.
 However, by then Pembroke had already killed a man, Nathaniel Cony, whom he knocked down and kicked to death in a tavern for no apparent reason, and a few days later a Middlesex grand jury indicted him for murder.
-He was subsequently tried by his peers on 4 April 1678 and found not guilty of murder (by eighteen votes to six), but guilty of manslaughter.
+He was subsequently tried by his peers on 4 April and found not guilty of murder (by eighteen votes to six), but guilty of manslaughter.
 He successfully pleaded Privilege of peerage (i.e. the right to escape punishment for one's first offence), and he was discharged on payment of all fees.
-The Lord High Steward, the Duke of Ormonde, who presided at the trial, warned Pembroke that "his lordship would do well to take notice that no man could have the benefit of that statute but once".
+The Lord High Steward, the Duke of Ormonde, who presided at the trial, warned Pembroke that "his lordship would do well to take notice that no man could have the benefit of that statute but once."
 Pembroke, however, was incorrigible, and shortly afterwards made a savage assault on Charles Sackville, 6th Earl of Dorset, with whom he was engaged in a lawsuit.